pyplotter/pyplotter/README.md

 * [plottr](https://github.com/toolsforexperiments/plottr), for the inspiration of some interfaces.
 * [pyqtgraph](http://www.pyqtgraph.org/), for the amazing and **fast** plotting library.
 * [bokeh](https://github.com/bokeh/bokeh/blob/7cc500601cdb688c4b6b2153704097f3345dd91c/bokeh/palettes.py), for their work on the colormap palette reused here.
+* [qb style](https://github.com/quantumblacklabs/qbstyles), for its color codes of lines.